Exiting the European Union – Brexit

-The Royal Mail is preparing for Brexit with or without a deal.
-Whatever the outcome their dedicated Brexit page at https://www.royalmail.com/brexit provides advice and guidance on exporting items once the UK has left the EU.
+The Royal Mail is preparing for Brexit.
+Their dedicated Brexit page at www.royalmail.com/brexit provides advice and guidance on exporting items once the UK has left the EU.

 There are also a number of other useful links with Brexit information, advice and guidance.

 EU Settlement Scheme Applications: Important Message about COVID-19 (update 31 March 2020)

 The EU Settlement Scheme continues to perform well and more than 3 million people across the UK have already been granted status with more than a year left to go until the deadline for applications.

 While applications continue to be processed, during this challenging time they will take longer than usual.
 In addition, in line with the latest Public Health England advice some of the EUSS support services and application routes have temporarily changed.
 This situation is being kept under constant review.

 Unfortunately the Settlement Resolution Centre will no longer be answering telephone calls.
 It will, however, continue to respond to email enquiries and provide a call back function when required.
 Email enquiries can be made via the online contact form which is available here: www.gov.uk/help-eu-settlement-scheme.
 Emails from support organisations will be prioritised where possible.